 Don’t clutter your pages.
 Do away with things that are unnecessary and clutter the experience.
 For example, got counts next to your categories?
 Get rid of em!

-The Three Step Process
+The Three-Step Design Process

 It’s always easier to break a task down into smaller, simple steps with clearly defined goals.
 I’ve followed this exact design process to personally oversee the launch of dozens of new app stores.